-These are not the most positive of memories, and only the faintest brush strokes and passing scents remain with me after a quarter century of neglect.
-These are not memories I’ve chosen to reflect upon often so they spill like rainwater from a flower pot, the soil of which has been soaked repeatedly during a typical springtime.
+These are not memories I reflect upon so often that they spill like spring rain from an overly saturated flower pot.
+These faint brush strokes and passing scents remain with me after a quarter century of neglect.
 So much new and good has come that there isn’t room for what won’t promote growth.
 Onward and upward.
-Everything else overboard.
+Everything else goes overboard.

 This is awkwardness in retrospect, the opposite of nostalgia.
-I didn’t enjoy my grade school career, to put it bluntly, and that first dance just about served as a neat and tidy microcosm of my school life: Mostly alone.
+I didn’t enjoy my grade school career, to put it bluntly.
+That first dance was a tidy microcosm of my school life.
+Mostly alone.
 Portly.
 Embarrassed, before I knew what meaning the word could hold.
 And with a girl who, rightfully, didn’t see me as a threat.
 It would be years before I’d realize this was the role of a lifetime.

-It is Tuesday afternoon but I sit here anxious for the 8 p.m.
-Friday pickup time to arrive not because I want my daughter to stop dancing but because I cannot wait to listen as she puts her head on my shoulder and recounts the entire Technicolor evening in hi-def detail.
+As I write this, it is Tuesday afternoon.
+I sit here anxious for the 8 p.m.
+Friday pickup time to arrive.
+But not because I want my daughter to stop dancing.
+It’s because I cannot wait to listen as she puts her head on my shoulder and recounts the entire Technicolor evening in hi-def detail.

 Those will be memories worth letting soak in for a quarter century or more.